Ultra Hal TTS Reader

 5) When a document is being spoken, the program will estimate how long it will take to speak the entire thing and post that information here.
 Also, a progress bar on the bottom of the program will show the percentage of text spoken as well as the current word being spoken.

 6) Clicking the "Read All" button will read the entire document.
 If you make a selection (highlight) in the document, you can click "Read Selection" in order to read just that part.
-Clicking "Stop" will stop the program from reading and will automatically select the remaining text so that you can easily resume with the "Read Selection" button.
+Clicking "Stop" will stop the program from reading and will automatically select the remaining text so that you can easily resume with the "Read Selection" or "Continue" button.

 Opening and Reading a Text File

-The Ultra Hal Text-to-Speech Reader is very similar to the Windows program WordPad.
+The Zabaware Text-to-Speech Reader is very similar to the Windows program WordPad.
 It can open any text file (*.txt) or rich text file (*.rtf).
 This program can be used to edit, format, and save text files just like WordPad.
 You can change font type, size, alignment and color using the controls in the toolbar and menu bar.

 To open a file simply click on "File" and "Open".
 Find the location of the file and click "Open".
 This program will only open .TXT and .RTF files.
 If the document you wish to open is not one of these formats, you should either convert the file into a text file or simply copy and paste the text.